Preface

 Part One - Talks by Venerable Master Hsuan Hua

-1 - Explaining the Shurangama Mantra with my blood, with my sincerit / 2 - Recite the Shurangama Mantra to Help the Universe / 3 - Magical Words that Avert Doomsday / 4 - Insincerity Means Ineffectiveness
+1 - Explaining the Shurangama Mantra with my blood, with my sincerit / 2 - Recite the Shurangama Mantra to Help the Universe / 3 - Magical Words that Avert Doomsday / 4 - Insincerity Means Ineffectiveness / 5 - Set a Goal to Recite the Shurangama Mantra for the World / 6 - Sincerely Practice the Shurangama Mantra

 The Might and Majesty of this Mantra